Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/uwu/04a_predation.en.md

 2. Be away from Titan.
 3. Move away from Ultima.

-### Method 1 - Cheesing Predation
+## Method 1 - Cheesing Predation

 This is my preferred method, and is actually the Japanese standard strat on Mana DC and Gaia DC.
-However, it's not common in Elemental.

-The idea here *isn't* to resolve Predation cleanly- instead, we want to **get the party hit by Ifrit's afterburn with mitigations**, and generate LB gauge as a result.
+The idea *isn't* actually to resolve Predation cleanly- instead, we want to **get the party hit by Ifrit's afterburn with mitigations**.

-This then *guarantees* that the party ends *Ultimate Suppression* with an LB3 in a consistent manner.
+A minimum of **three pieces of mitigation and shields** are needed to pull this off (H2 30s, a tank 90s, and D3 party mitigation).

+{% include youtube.html id="PxNwUonYP0o" %}

+It might seem odd to do this method, especially as dodging the AoEs normally isn't particularly difficult.
+However, the **real** objective is to artificially generate limit break in a consistent manner, which then *guarantees* the party will have LB3 available for Ultima #2.

 <table>
   <tr>